Common Questions/Answers on COVID Vaccines:

 For patients with low CD4-counts (<200 cells/uL), or who experience a CD4-decline during a COVID-19 infection, remember to initiate opportunistic infection (OI) prophylaxis against PJP in attempt to avoid superinfection.

-Please continue to take your antiretroviral medications without interruption
+Please continue to take your antiretroviral medications without interruption.

 Smoking is a risk factor for respiratory infections; smoking cessation should therefore be encouraged for all patients.
 Influenza and pneumococcal vaccinations should be kept up to date.